MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

     3. Select **App registrations**.
     4. Select **New registration**.
     5. Enter `mytokentest` as a friendly name for the application.
-    6. Leave the default selection for supported account types which can use the application.
+    6. Leave the default selection for supported account types, which can use the application.
     7. Select **Register** at the bottom.
-    6. Don't need SIGN-ON URL, provide anything: `https://mytokentest`.
+    6. Don't need SIGN-ON URL.
+Provide anything: `https://mytokentest`.
     7. Select `Create` at the bottom.
-    8. Upon selecting **Register** the app is immediately created and you are taken to its resource page.
+    8. Upon selecting **Register**, the app is immediately created, and you're taken to its resource page.
     9. In the **Essentials** box, find the **Application (client) ID** and copy it.
 You need this value later to configure your application.
     10. Select **Certificates & secrets** from the navigation pane.
 On the **Client secrets (0)** tab, select **New client secret**.
 Enter a description for the secret and select an expiration (the default is fine).
-Select **Add** at the bottom. **Important** before leaving this page, copy the generated **Value** for your client secret- this cannot be viewed after leaving the page.
+Select **Add** at the bottom. **Important** before leaving this page, copy the generated **Value** for your client secret.
+This value can't be viewed after leaving the page.
 This value is the client secret.
     11. Return to the [App registrations](https://ms.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) pane for Microsoft Entra ID and find the **Endpoints** tab.
-Copy the URL under `OAuth 2.0 token endpoint`, this is your STS URL.
+Copy the URL under `OAuth 2.0 token endpoint`.
+This URL is your STS URL.

     ![Azure Portal App Registration End Point - STS URL](media/jdbc_aad_token.png)